ingresso-group/slate/source/includes/_trolley.md

 <aside class="warning">We plan to make a breaking change to the way send methods
 are handled for integrations that add multiple items to a trolley.
-If you plan to do this we can provide more detail if you contact us at api@ingresso.co.uk.
+If you plan to do this we can provide more detail if you contact us at techsupport@ingresso.co.uk.
 If you only plan to reserve a single item at a time the change will not affect you.</aside>